npfernandes/ensemblify/README.md

 After installing Ensemblify, make sure to visit the [Tripeptide Database](#-tripeptide-database) section to learn where you can get the database files required for ensemble generation.

 ## 💻 How can I use Ensemblify?
-Ensemblify can be used either as a Command Line Interface (CLI) like so:
+Ensemblify can be used either as a Command Line Interface (CLI):

     conda activate ensemblify_env
     ensemblify [options]

-or as a library inside a Python script or Jupyter notebook:
+or as a Python library inside a script or Jupyter notebook:

     import ensemblify as ey
     ey.do_cool_stuff()

 Check the [Usage](#-usage) section for more details.

-You can also check out the interactive [Quick Reference Guide](examples/01_quick_reference_guide.ipynb) notebook.
+You can also check out the interactive [Quick Reference Guide](examples/quick_reference_guide.ipynb) notebook for a basic rundown of Ensemblify's features.

 ## 🔎 How does Ensemblify work?
 A general overview of Ensemblify, descriptions of employed methods and applications can be found in the Ensemblify paper: